Iowa No Fault Divorce

 Grounds of Iowa No Fault Divorce

-In the Complaint for divorce, the Petitioner has to mention that the marriage has broken down irretrievably.
-The Petitioner may site the following reasons for this occurrence.
+While filing no fault case, the petitioner has to mention that the marriage has broken down irretrievably.
+The petitioner may mention the following reasons for this occurrence:

 • Incompatibility of temperament